2021 Nissan Qashqai: price, specs and release date

 2021 Nissan Qashqai styling

-Despite all the disguise on this test car, it’s clear the new Nissan Qashqai won’t look massively different to the current version.
-Look closely through the camouflage, and you can make out familiar features such as the sculpted bonnet, the strong curve over the rear wheel arches and a larger version of Nissan’s V-shaped front grille design.
+Although there’s lots of camouflage on this test car, the new Nissan Qashqai is expected to look quite similar to the current model.
+Familiar features such as the sculpted bonnet, the strong curve over the rear wheel arches and the V-shaped grille can be seen on this pre-production car.

 2021 Nissan Qashqai engines